leesei/leesei.github.io/src/content/post/computer-cpu.md

 [AMD Ryzen U vs H vs HS vs HX Laptop CPUs: What's the Difference?](https://www.makeuseof.com/amd-ryzen-u-h-hs-hx-laptop-chips-what-the-difference/)

 - The Ryzen Z2G will be based on the older Rembrandt architecture, utilizing Zen 3+ CPU cores and RDNA2 GPU.
-- The Ryzen Z2 is rumored to feature Phoenix/Hawk Point architecture with Zen 4 CPU cores and RDNA3 GPU.
+- The Ryzen Z2 is to feature Phoenix/Hawk Point architecture with Zen 4 CPU cores and RDNA3 GPU.
 - The Ryzen Z2 Extreme, the latest option, will reportedly leverage Strix Point with Zen 5 CPU cores and RDNA3.5 GPU.

 [Not the best value, but still a better value than the flagship - AMD Ryzen 5 8600G review — the new value iGPU gaming champion - Page 6 | Tom's Hardware](https://www.tomshardware.com/pc-components/cpus/amd-ryzen-5-8600g-cpu-review/)